‘Andrew offers unique experience, as an Entertainment, Sports & IP mediator’. Chambers, 2019

-As part of my mediation practice, I specialise in resolving media, entertainment and brand licensing disputes.
-I have mediated disputes involving broadcasters, financiers, rights owners, event organisers, sportsmen, franchises, brands, licensors, distributors, rock bands, producers, directors and other creative talent, agencies, insurers and collection organisations.
-I am also an arbitrator and am on the International panel for the Independent Film & Television Alliance.
+I regularly mediate disputes involving broadcasters, financiers, rights owners, event organisers, sportsmen, franchises, brands, licensors, distributors, rock bands, producers, directors and other creative talent, agencies, insurers and collection organisations.
+I am a mediation panellist with WIPO and Sports Resolutions and am on the International arbitration panel for the Independent Film & Television Alliance.

 I have spent my career working in the creative sector, running media businesses, brokering finance, distribution and rights deals – both as a top ranked in-house legal counsel and as a former partner of an entertainment law firm.
 This can be very helpful for mediations, as:

 - I understand how the various business models work, as well as the grey areas and tricks of the trade

 - I regularly work alongside creative teams and understand the tensions that exist balancing creative and business needs

 - I have worked on deals from both sides of the table, with UK and international partners alike and know how personal dynamics regularly come into play.

 - I don’t come with any ‘partisan’ baggage

 Typical industry disputes where mediation can make a real difference:

 Projects can be protected, especially ones with limited shelf life, like programmes, films or commercials.
 Litigation often takes too long, jeopardising vital distribution deals or release/campaign windows.